The Value And Limitations Of NVC Empathy When Doing Deep Inner Work

 Here’s another example: we might be consciously aware of a part of us that longs for intimacy and companionship in a romantic relationship and makes a self-request to meet someone new to fulfill all the needs that come with being in a relationship.
 Upon finding this new relationship, there is a hesitancy to move forward in the relationship because another unconscious need is also occurring: there is a deeper part that holds an unconscious need for safety and experiences fear of moving into the vulnerability of intimacy.
 Unconscious hurt is equated with intimacy and protection needs are stimulated.
 If this unconscious protection/safety need is stronger, more urgent, and remains unconscious, this person will more than likely enact the unconscious strategies to meet the unconscious need for emotional safety (sabotage the relationship, become hypercritical of the partner, be attracted to someone else, shut down emotionally, etc.).
 In other words, the part that holds the intense fear of being vulnerable has a stronger, more potent unconscious strategy than the part that longs for intimacy and companionship and all the other needs that accompany a relationship.

 When I noticed this reluctance to follow through with requests in myself in many areas of my life, I began to suspect that there could be a deeper unconscious need strategy in play, which is in conflict with the strategy to fulfill the surface need.
-Deeper experiential inquiry work was called for to disclose these unconscious needs and their strategies.
+Deeper experiential inquiry work was indicated to disclose these unconscious needs and their strategies.
 When I did access the deeper unconscious need and brought it into my awareness, what was holding me back made perfect sense.
 I was simply utilizing a strategy and meeting a need that was more important or urgent than the strategies of the conscious need I held!
 I began to develop the Inner Presence Coaching work which found efficient ways to access and connect with these deeper unconscious needs in order to discern the sets of need strategies that were competing with each other.
 I found this to be an exceedingly powerful extension of the NVC work.

 The Inherent Limitations Of Self-Empathy